gaba-bouliva/weather_app/README.md

 - User can see humidity percentage
 - User can see a visibility indicator
 - User can see the air pressure number
-- (optional): User can request my current location weather
+- (optional): User can request user's current location weather
 - (optional): User can convert temperature in Celcius to Fahrenheit and vice versa

 ## Acknowledgements